phreer/fast_sampen_impl/Readme.md

 ## Usage
 First, clone this repository or just download the `.AppImage` file in `Linux` folder.
 Then run it with option `-h` for help.
 The following table lists the shipped algorithms and the corresponding options.
-For sample based algorithms, parameters N0 and N1 should be specified by `--sample-size` and `sample-num` respectively.
+For all the methods, arguments `--input`, `-n`, `-r`, `-m` should be passed to the program for the input file name, data length, threshold for similarity and template length.
+For sample based algorithms, parameters N0 and N1 should be specified by `--sample-size` and `--sample-num` respectively.
+It is as well reccomended to use `--output-level 0` to suppress unnecessary outputs.

 | method  | option |
 |---|---|